Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/History/1990's General Notes.md

         - "New chapter focused on unity diversity and generosity"
         - Deficit
             - Wanted to eliminate deficit to support new programs
-            - compromised with [[democrats]] for tax hikes and spending cuts to get things done
+            - compromised with [[Democrat]] for tax hikes and spending cuts to get things done
         - legislation - Signed a lot of centrist legislation that got flack from both sides
             - Americans with disabilities act
                 - businesses and republicans against